GET HELP NOW - email us

 • Miscommunication between providers or departments in a hospital.

 If you have suffered harm during your hospital stay, you should know that you do not need to know the underlying reasons behind any errors that caused your injury or illness.
-When you work with an experienced medical malpractice attorney like Cliff Rieders, you can be sure that the cases he agrees to handle will be thoroughly investigated.
+Let us handle every part of your claim, so you can focus on recovery.

 Trust Our Firm for Honest Answers

 Medical malpractice law is highly regulated by a complex body of rules.
-Whether in settlement negotiations or pursuing a favorable trial verdict, the experienced attorney, Cliff Rieders, of Rieders, Travis, Humphrey, Waters & Dohrmann is familiar with the law and thoroughly prepared and committed to achieving a just outcome.
-With our staff, we offer strength in numbers while providing top-notch personal service.
+Whether in settlement negotiations or pursuing a favorable trial verdict, attorney Cliff Rieders is familiar with the law and thoroughly prepared and committed to achieving a just outcome.
+With our experienced staff, we offer strength in numbers while providing top-notch personal service.

 Based in Williamsport, we serve clients throughout the state of Pennsylvania, offering a free consultation on all injury matters.
 More than that, we offer you experience, knowledge, compassion, and a long history of results.